languitar/qmk_firmware/keyboards/ergodox_ez/keymaps/languitar/README.md

 * Some rearranging on the number block to be more consistent with usual keyboards.
 * A smiley and umlauts (German) layer based on Linux compose capability.
 It assumes an English keyboard layout being configured on the system.
 * Some special-purpose keys to handle my tiling window manager setup.
+* Combined L2 + Ctrl and optionally Shift for word-wise navigation with Vim bindings in any GUI program.

 ## Layer 0: Default